What is Moneybox?

 - Unable to move money between accounts

-Moneybox is a great introduction to saving and investing.
-It is easy to setup and use and will get you used to different financial products as well as the useful habit of putting money away regularly.
+Moneybox is a great introduction to saving and investing, however, investing small amounts means it will take a long time to see a decent return and the fund charges will be pretty hefty until you are putting away a more significant sum.
+Wealthify is a worthy alternative if investing in an ISA as it does not have a minimum investment and does not charge a monthly fee.
+Moneybox is easy to set up and use and will get you used to different financial products as well as the useful habit of putting money away regularly.
 However, this shouldn’t be relied on as your sole or long-term saving or investment source, especially if you are only putting away small amounts.
 If you are new to investing then you should check out our article 'The best stocks and shares ISA (& the cheapest fund platform)'